Johnny Stark: Biography

-Stark was married twice: first to Nanou Taddéi (divorced in 1962), second to Nicole Bertho, with whom he had a daughter, Vincence (divorced in the 1980s).
+Stark was married twice: first to Nanou Taddéi, (divorced in 1962), second to Nicole Bertho, with whom he had a daughter, Vincence, (divorced in the 1980s).

-Nanou Taddéi worked for French Television Studio 102, and found out that Mireille Mathieu was in Paris on November 20, 1965 and was going to sing the following day on a competing program "Song Parade".
+Nanou Taddéi worked for French Television Studio 102, and found out that Mireille Mathieu was in Paris on 20 November 1965 and was going to sing the following day on a competing program "Song Parade".
 Régis Durcourt was the talent manager (impresario) who invited Mireille to Paris to sing on the Guy Lux television program.
 Mathieu's parents in Avignon received a telegram instructing them to locate Mireille and have her go to Studio 102 immediately for rehearsal, which she did.
 Roger Lanzac then forced her to choose between the two programs, and Mathieu chose his "Game of Luck" program.
 Johnny Stark saw that while she was raw, she was very photogenic on television.
 Stark was on a first name basis with Pierre Lazareff, the founder of France Soir, which was a high circulation newspaper at that time, and Lazareff put her picture and biography on Monday's front page, forcing President de Gaulle's story below the fold.
 Together, Stark and Lazareff would often try some of the London tabloid techniques on the Parisians.
 Stark devoted the next two years to Mathieu's apprenticeship by their constant touring.

 Starting in 1967 Johnny became a record producer, with the name Les Editions Banco, and Les Editions Musicales.

-Mireille Mathieu was selling records by the truckload, but they were only getting 3%.
+Mireille Mathieu was selling records by the truckload, however they were only getting 3%.
 They were making the songwriters wealthy while they worked themselves to death touring.
 By becoming a producer he was able to negotiate with the songwriters and musicians to increase the percentage for himself and Mireille to 33%, or under French law 4/12 split three ways between author, composer, and publisher.
 He made exceptions to songwriters who could produce million seller records, and some of the songs had become mere filler and un-listenable even with Mireille's voice.